 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 For ovarian/fallopian tube cancer, some targeted therapy drugs are directed at specific genes that might be found with abnormalities in certain types of epithelial ovarian/fallopian tube cancer.
 Standard chemotherapy has been effective in treating most ovarian/fallopian tube cancer.
 Typically, about 20% of high-grade tumors have mutations in the BRCA genes.
-These are usually diagnosed at later stages.
 Other tumor mutations are less common.

-The BRCA mutation, even if found only in the tumor and not in the blood, may increase the effectiveness of certain classes of drugs, such as poly ADP-ribose polymerase (PARP) inhibitors.
+The BRCA mutation, even if found only in the tumor and not in the blood, may increase the effectiveness of certain classes of drugs, such as poly ADP-ribose polymerase (PARP) inhibitors (see below).

-Other types of less common ovarian/fallopian tube cancer include low-grade serous, endometrioid, clear cell, and mucinous cancers.
-These tumors have a variety of mutations, including BRAF, PI3KCA, and PTEN, which may mean targeted treatment may be available.
+Other types of less common ovarian/fallopian tube cancers include low-grade serous, endometrioid, clear cell, and mucinous cancers.
+These tumors have a variety of mutations, including BRAF, PI3KCA, and PTEN, which means targeted treatment may be available.